 Joint mortgage application basics

 It seems reasonable enough: If his credit is bad but hers is good, why not just apply for a mortgage using only her good credit score?
 The trouble is, if you submit only one partner’s information on the mortgage application, the mortgage underwriters will only consider that partner’s income and assets in determining whether to approve the loan.
 Usually, couples count on their combined income and assets to afford a home.

 If the partner with good credit cannot afford the loan on his or her own, you’ll need to apply using both of your scores.
 That means a more difficult road to approval and much less favorable loan terms.

 Steps to take if his credit is good and hers is bad

 Talk about your credit now.
 The last thing you want is for your husband or wife to find out from a mortgage broker that you have bad credit.
 Remember, financial differences alone rarely imperil relationships, but a couple’s failure to communicate about their finances can.
 In an older post, I asked: Is It Okay to Get Married in Debt?
 I think it is, as long both partners are continually honest and communicative about money.

 Check your latest credit scores.
 Again, talk about what you find.
 Why is one partner’s credit poor?
 Is it the result of a past problem or a pattern of financial negligence?
-For a few dollars a month, a credit monitoring service provides you with credit score updates so you can see if your credit is improving.
+For a few bucks a month, credit monitoring services let you track whether your credit is improving.

 Set realistic expectations.
 In today’s times, it may be impossible for somebody with poor credit to get a mortgage alone.
 Together, with one good credit score and one poor one, you still have a shot at a mortgage approval, but it won’t be easy.
 Expect to deal with several lenders and to spend weeks waiting.
 You can also expect to pay a lot more in interest.
 Remember that this will also reduce the amount of house you can afford.